 Post-concussion syndrome occurs when concussion symptoms persist for weeks, months, or years after sustaining a mild traumatic brain injury (mTBI).
 Typically when someone hears post-concussion syndrome they think, “Can this condition be treated?”If you or a loved one received a post-concussion syndrome (PCS) diagnosis, you're probably wondering if it's treatable.Read More

-If you’ve been reading about concussion diagnosis and symptoms and feel confused, that’s pretty normal.
-Most advice about concussions feels vague.
-It’s hard to know what applies to you.
-And if you’re like most patients, you may be second-guessing yourself and unsure of whether to see a doctor after your injury.
+If you’ve been reading about concussion tests, diagnosis and symptoms and feel confused, that is normal.
+Most advice surrounding concussions is very scientific and vague.
+If you’re like most patients, you may be second-guessing yourself and not completely sure what to do next.

 Brain fog is one of the most common symptoms of a concussion.
 On lists of warning signs of a concussion, it might be listed as “trouble concentrating,” “slowness in thinking,” or even “difficulty remembering and learning new information.”